Nagasaki Prefecture: Politics

-The current governor of Nagasaki is Kengo Oishi, who defeated three-term incumbent Hōdō Nakamura in 2022.
+The current governor of Nagasaki is Ken Hirata who defeated incumbent Kengo Oishi in 2026.
 Oishi, a doctor, was 39 years old when he took office, and the youngest sitting prefectural governor in Japan.
-Nakamura was first elected in 2010 to succeed Genjirō Kaneko and was previously a vice-governor.
+Hōdō Nakamura, a three-term governor, was first elected in 2010 to succeed Genjirō Kaneko and was previously a vice-governor.

 The Nagasaki Prefectural Assembly has a regular membership of 46, elected in 16 electoral districts in unified regional elections (last round: 2011).
 As of April 2014, the LDP-led caucus has 23 members, the DPJ-SDP-led caucus 17.

 In the National Diet, Nagasaki is represented by four directly elected members of the House of Representatives and two (one per ordinary election) of the House of Councillors.
 After the most recent national elections of 2010, 2012 and 2013, Nagasaki sends an all-LDP delegation to the Diet (excluding members who lost election in Nagasaki districts, but were elected to the proportional representation segment of the House of Representatives in the Kyūshū block).